xoopscube/.github/profile/README.md

 ### Simple, Secure and Scalable — Web Application Platform

-XOOPSCube Legacy (XCL) is a free open-source Web Application Platform (WAP).
-The **XCL bundle package** is designed for easy usage and to benefit from the performance of XCube Core and the most popular web server stack: Apache, MySQL and PHP — simple clone or extract zip archive into a directory in your webroot, open your browser and run the Installation Wizard :  English, Français, 日本語, Português, Pусский.
+XOOPSCube Legacy (XCL) is a free open-source Web Application Platform (WAP, CMS) empowering webmasters to create dynamic and content rich websites with ease.
+The **XCL bundle package** is designed for easy usage and to benefit from the performance of XCube Core and the most popular web server stack: Apache, MySQL and PHP — simply clone the repository or extract the zip archive to a directory in the root directory of your website, open a browser and run the installation wizard :  English, Français, 日本語, Português, Pусский.

-**XCL Bundle Package — out of the box features**
+**XCL Bundle Package — out of the box**

-The main advantages of a general purpose web application, and low code development approach, are that you can install it yourself by following the simple instructions of the installation wizard.
-The web control panel is user-friendly and the interface simplifies the process of creating and managing content, user permissions and updates.
+The main advantages of a general purpose web application and low code development approach is that you can install it yourself by following the simple instructions of the installation wizard.
+The web-based Control Panel is user-friendly and the user interface makes it easy to manage multiple instances, user permissions, contentw and updatew.
 You no longer need to download archives separately and upload them manually.
 X-Update Manager provides one-click functionality to help you get and deploy add-ons.

-There are no contracts, hidden costs, limitations or restrictions.
+- Scalability without costly contracts, hosting cloud hidden costs, limitations or restrictions.
 - Content Management System, Cache, Duplicatable Modules (multisites), User Groups Management, Themes, built-in Search
 - File Manager with WYSIWYG editors, code & graphics, gui-based cloud storage: Box, Dropbox, GoogleDrive, OneDrive, FTP
 - X-Update Manager get & deploy from stores in GitHub, Gitlab or any other public or private, local or remote repository